How to Explain Art With A White Rabbit (2015), By Jaiwei Shen, collection of the White Rabbit Art Gallery

 Time: 4.00pm for 4.30pm

-Venue: Foyer of Building EA, Australia-China Institute for Arts and Culture Gallery, Parramatta South Campus, Western Sydney University (Corner of James Ruse Drive and Victoria Road, Rydalmere)
+Venue: Foyer of Building EA, Australia-China Institute for Arts and Culture, Parramatta South Campus, Western Sydney University (Corner of James Ruse Drive and Victoria Road, Rydalmere)

 Jiawei Shen was born in Shanghai in 1948.
 Largely self-taught, he became a well-known artist in China in the mid-1970s during the Cultural Revolution.
 His oil painting Standing Guard for Our Great Motherland (1974) became an icon in those years and later shown in New York twice at Guggenheim Museum in 1998, and Asia Society Museum in 2008.
 In 2009 it was auctioned away in Beijing Guardian for the price of about one million US dollars.
 Now it is in the collection of the Long Museum in Shanghai.